 - Investments in transfer on death accounts – Some accounts holding stocks and bonds will transfer on death to the named beneficiary(s).
 Like POD accounts, transfer on death accounts bypass probate and go directly to the beneficiary(s).

 A will does not allow you to avoid probate.
-By necessity, a will must go through the probate process in order to allow beneficiaries to inherit property.
+Under most circumstances, a will must go through the probate process in order to allow beneficiaries to inherit property.
 It can take months to get through probate, and it involves expenses like an attorney, executor, and court fees.
-Also, your will and everything associated with it (property you own, who your beneficiaries are, etc.) become part of the public record that anyone can access.
-Only in some limited circumstances can you avoid probate when there is a will.
+Also, under most circumstances, your will and everything associated with it (property you own, who your beneficiaries are, etc.) become part of the public record that anyone can access.

 Provisions for a child on government benefits are best in a trust.
 It is best to create a special needs trust to provide for a child with special needs or a child who is receiving government benefits.
 The trust can hold money for your child’s care without affecting those benefits.